lijikun/pyqt-sf-plotter/README.md

 # pyqt-sf-plotter

-Plotter for stopped-flow (SF) spectroscopy data.
+Cross-platform plotter for stopped-flow (SF) spectroscopy data.
 Written in PyQt.

 Dependencies (version under which this app is written): Qt 5.7.1, Python 3.5.3, PyQt 5.7, Numpy 1.12.1, Matplotlib 2.0.0.